-The two slopes of the optimal quantities are determined by the within-group IC, which means if we have a flatter slope, the more efficient types would like to mimic the less efficient types within group.
-Since we are under MLRP, this assumption gives us the blue line lies to the left of the red line, which shows that trait agents receive higher utility than the non-trait agents with the same $\theta$.
+The two slopes of the optimal quantities are determined by the within-group IC, which means that if the slopes were flatter, the more efficient types would like to mimic the less efficient types within group.
+Since we are under MLRP, the blue line lies to the left of the red line, which shows that the trait agents receive higher utility than the non-trait agents with the same $\theta$.

 Next, we consider the hiring probabilities under different levels of tax credit.
-Figure \ref{fig:hireprob} shows that when $\tau = 0$, the trait agents have a lower probability of being hired, even though their cutoff type is higher, as shown in figure \ref{fig:optimal_quantities}.
+Figure \ref{fig:hireprob} shows that when $\tau = 0$, the trait agents have a lower probability of being hired, even though their cutoff type is higher, as shown in Figure \ref{fig:optimal_quantities}.
 As $\tau$ increases, the hiring probability of trait agents equalizes with that of non-trait agents around $\tau = 0.4$.

 \end{exmp}